Dilruwan Perera

-Mahawaduge Dilruwan Kamalaneth Perera (දිල්රුවන් පෙරේරා; born 22 July 1982) is a former Sri Lankan international cricketer, who played for Sri Lanka in all formats of the game.
+Mahawaduge Dilruwan Kamalaneth Perera (දිල්රුවන් පෙරේරා; born 22 July 1982) is a Sri Lankan former international cricketer, who played for Sri Lanka in all formats of the game.
 He plays domestically for the Colts Cricket Club.
 Perera is a right-arm offbreak bowler and right-handed batsman.
-Started as an opening batsman, Perera is the quickest Sri Lankan bowler to reach both 50 and 100 Test wickets in Sri Lanka.
+Started as an opening batsman, Perera was the quickest Sri Lankan bowler to reach both 50 and 100 Test wickets in Sri Lanka until he was surpass by Prabath Jayasuriya.
 Dilruwan is a past student of Sri Sumangala College.

 On 26 January 2022, he announced his retirement from all forms of international cricket with immediate effect.

 Domestic career

 In 2004 he represented Sri Lanka at the Hong Kong Sixes competition.
 He made his Twenty20 debut on 17 August 2004, for Chilaw Marians Cricket Club in the 2004 SLC Twenty20 Tournament.

 In March 2018, he was named in Colombo's squad for the 2017–18 Super Four Provincial Tournament.
 In August 2018, he was named as the vice-captain of Dambulla's squad the 2018 SLC T20 League.
 In August 2020, he took his 800th first-class wicket, during the final round of matches in the 2019–20 Premier League Tournament.
 In October 2020, he was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.